I recently traveled to India & Bhutan. You can read my trip reports here:

 - The Lodhi Hotel enjoys a central location in New Delhi, which is convenient for both leisure and business travelers.
 Set along a tree-lined avenue in Delhi’s Lutyen residential area, the hotel offers an oasis of serenity in India’s bustling capital city.
-The property is located within walking distance of several places of interest, such as Humayun’s Tomb (a UNESCO World Heritage Site since 1993) and the Lodi Gardens (an extensive parkland with historic buildings dating back to the 15th century).
+The property is located within walking distance of several places of interest, such as Humayun’s Tomb (a UNESCO World Heritage Site) and the Lodi Gardens (an extensive parkland with historic buildings dating back to the 15th century).
 The hotel is about 20 km (13 mi) from Delhi’s Indira Gandhi airport (a 30 to 60 min taxi ride, depending on the traffic) and it’s only a short stroll to Jawaharlal Nehru Stadium metro station.

 - Originally built in 1965 as a government office, the site was home of the old, tacky Lodhi Hotel for decades; the hotel was nonetheless famous for Woodlands, the city’s most upmarket restaurant for decades until the 1980s.
 Then Adrian Zecha, founder of the Aman Resorts, acquired the site.
 The old hotel was demolished and Perth-born architect Kerry Hill was commissioned to build what was to be India’s most ambitious city-resort.
 The Aman New Delhi, as it was called, took almost a decade to build and opened in 2009.
 Unfortunately, the property did not make the kind of money it had set out to, and in 2013, the hotel left the Aman portfolio and was rebranded again as The Lodhi, opening itself up to younger travelers.